ghzeni/blockgame-guide/README.md

 Allow us to explain...
 >Pristine Stone
-You can gather Pristine Stone by mining stone-like objects.
+Can ge gathered by mining stone-like objects and looting chests.
 It's used for a lot of stuff!

 >Pristine Wood
-Pristine Wood is easy to obtain.
-Just chop down trees and you're bound to get some.
+Can be acquired by chopping down trees and looting chests.
+Also used for a lot of stuff!

 >Pristine Leather
 One of the most important items you can obtain.
 You can find Pristine Leather in Myrkheim chests, Dungeon chests or craft from Leather Scraps.